thedigicraft/Atom.CMS/README.md

 ## News

+### 5-15-2014
+We have launched a crowd funding campaign to help us continue making videos that are free for everyone to watch.
+Please check out the fundraising page here.  http://indiegogo.com/projects/the-digital-craft-needs-an-upgrade We really really need your support!
+Thanks for watching!

 ### 5-14-2014
 We had taken a break from recording but we are back.
 I just updated the video list below to include all current videos up to video #72.
 Thanks for watching!